Library Assessment Plan

-The following skills are based on the Information Literacy Competency Standards for Higher Education (Association of College and Research Libraries, 2000), which are the basis of our Information Competence Program and Reference and Instructional Services:
+The following skills are based on the Information Literacy Competency Standards for Higher Education (Association of College and Research Libraries, 2000), which are the basis of our Information Competence Program and Research, Instruction and Outreach Services:

 Students will be able to:

 - Determine the nature and extent of the information needed, for example:

 - Access needed information effectively and efficiently, for example:

 - Recognize the type of information source needed;